cncf/ambassadors/README.md

 With the goal of Cloud Native technologies promotion around the globe, we are offering the following benefits for our Ambassadors:
 * Up to $150/month reimbursement for expenses, related to meetups organizing (exceptions are applicable and reviewed on per request basis).
 * Up to $100/month in AWS cloud credits for CNCF related demos and experiments.
+  * _NOTE: This benefit is a subject for approval by AWS, see the program guidelines at [AWS Blog](https://aws.amazon.com/blogs/opensource/aws-promotional-credits-open-source-projects/)_
 * Annual [mixed decal sticker pack](https://store.cncf.io/collections/ambassador-packs/products/mixed-decal-pack) or sticker pack of your choice
 * Discounts to CNCF conferences.
 * Waived CNCF CKA/CKAD Exam Fees: https://www.cncf.io/certification/expert/